ayagaidi/XML/docs/import.md

 To check if a attribute exists use `->hasAttribute($name)`

-For more information and examples on the basics checkout the `examples/` folder.
+For more information and examples on the basics see the [examples/basic.php](/examples/basic.php) file.

 ### Importing a file